adras/MyNotebook/README.md

 This file is required for the production environment to run properly.

 ## src/environment.ts
 This file is required for the local testing environment to run properly.
+ONLY update the path, not the hostname.
+The hostname has to be localhost

 IMPORTANT: Node.js server needs to be restarted after making these changes.
 This is because the proxy.conf.json is used during startup of Node.js server